-Reading progress is assessed on a half termly basis and monitored by the Reading leader and Headteacher.
-All children have half termly phonic assessments and children in Key Stage 1 undertake half termly reading assessments.
+Reading progress is assessed on a termly basis and monitored by the Reading leader and Headteacher.
+Children in Reception have half termly phonic assessments.
+Children in Key Stage 1 undertake termly reading and phonic assessments.
 Children who are making less progress have daily 1:1 phonic practise in order to accelerate learning.

-When children begin to read they share a book with their teacher each week.
+When children begin to read they share a book with their teacher or teaching assistant each week.
 This allows the teacher to monitor their progress.
-Teachers assess their understanding through book discussions and understanding in Guided Reading lessons.
+Teachers assess their understanding through book discussions and understanding in Shared Reading lessons.